Phil Fearon

-Phillip Joseph Fearon (born 30 July 1956) is a Jamaican–English record producer.
+Phillip Joseph Fearon (born 30 July 1956) is a Jamaican–British record producer.
 He was the lead singer, songwriter and multi-instrumentalist for the 1980s band Galaxy.

 Career

 Fearon was born in the Colony of Jamaica in 1956 and moved to London with his parents at the age of six in 1962.
 After running a reggae sound system, he joined Hott Wax (which evolved into Brit funk pioneers Hi-Tension after he left).
 In the late 1970s was a mainstay of hit group Kandidate which scored a number 11 chart hit in 1979 with "I Don't Wanna Lose You".
 He set up a studio in his north London house and initially recorded with the group Proton on Champagne Records.

 Fearon first conceived Galaxy as a band of "four or five white guys" that he would manufacture and write and produce for, while he remained behind the scenes.
 Instead he was encouraged by a prospective record company to front the act after they were impressed by his performance on his demos.